-Now that you know what active ingredients a scorpion killer should have, as well as how to look for Top-quality insecticides, the next step is deciding on which type of product is most suitable for your particular situation.
+Now that you know what active ingredients a scorpion killer should have, as well as how to look for top-quality insecticides, the next step is deciding on which type of product is most suitable for your particular situation.
 Do you live in a small apartment or in a large house?
 Do you have a yard or another outdoor property?
 Do you have pets or small children?
 Do you need the product to exterminate an existing scorpion infestation or to prevent one?
 Do you want a sprayer to kill individual insects or a large bottle to cover as much ground as possible?
 All these are questions you’ll need to ask yourself before making a purchase.
 As a general rule of thumb:

-Hand aerosol sprayers are intended for indoor use against individual insects.
+- Hand aerosol sprayers are intended for indoor use against individual insects.
 They are typically (not always) less toxic than other products and while direct skin contact should be avoided, they are harmless once they dry off.
 These sprays are handy when you’re saying random individual scorpions here and there, but they lack in both power and quantity when it comes to dealing with full-blown scorpion invasions.
 Additionally, while they can have some residual effect, it is not as long and as prominent as that of more heavy duty products.

-Highly toxic on-contact scorpion killers with strong residual effect.
+- Highly toxic on-contact scorpion killers with a strong residual effect.
 Usually sold in large tubes and meant to be diluted with water, these insecticides can kill scorpions almost instantly when applied on them, but they also have a strong long-lasting effect on the areas they are applied to.
 This makes them very versatile and useful in a lot of situations, however, their high toxicity is unpleasant for residential areas or around food processing facilities, especially if there are kids and pets running around.

-Strong scorpion insecticides that are intended mostly for their residual effects.
+- Strong scorpion insecticides that are intended mostly for their residual effects.
 These products also tend to come in large tubes, but they have a lesser on-contact effect.
 Consumers tend to think that if an insecticide doesn’t kill the scorpion instantly upon contact then it won’t have a strong residual effect but that’s often not true.
 These products are most effective exactly as preventive measures and they need to be applied and reapplied thoroughly around the premises to make sure that you won’t have to deal with scorpions again anytime soon.

 So, as you can see, there are quite a lot of things to consider when choosing a scorpion killer insecticide.
 Hopefully, this quick info dump, accompanied by extensive research will help you make the right decision.